David S. Mann: Defeat in 1994

+Second City Council tenure (2013–22)

-Mann returned to politics in 2013, running for and winning a seat on the Cincinnati City Council.
+In 2013, Mann returned to office after winning election to a seat on the city council.
 He was simultaneously endorsed by the Democratic Party and the Charter Committee.
-In 2014, Mann became vice mayor, a position which he would hold until 2018.
-Mann often served as a mediator between Mayor John Cranley and Cranley's opponents on the Council, helping broker deals on a number of issues.
+Mann was appointed vice mayor by Mayor John Cranley in 2013, a position which he would hold until 2018.
+Mann opposed the Cincinnati streetcar and voted to halt its construction on his fourth day in office, but work on the project eventually proceeded.
+Mann often served as a mediator between Cranley and Cranley's opponents on the Council, helping broker deals on a number of issues.
 In 2015, Mann reached a compromise with Cranley on a budget dispute, preventing a government shutdown.

 Mann was re-elected in 2017.
 In 2018, Mann became the chair of the Council's Budget and Finance Committee, which is responsible for the city's finances.
 That same year, Mann proposed levying an excise tax on short-term rentals, with the proceeds going to the city's affordable housing fund.
 Mann stated that the tax would "strike a balance between preserving and funding affordable housing units and community in neighborhoods, encouraging tourism and entrepreneurship through short-term rentals, and ensuring that all visitors to Cincinnati are staying in units that are safe and up to code".
 The proposal was implemented in 2019.
+In 2020, Mann voted with the majority of the Council to remove the fare from the streetcar.

+2021 mayoral campaign

-In May 2020, Mann announced that he would participate in the 2021 Cincinnati mayoral election.
-With 29% of the vote in the nonpartisan mayoral primary, Mann came in second place and advanced to the general election.
-He lost the general election to Hamilton County Clerk of Courts Aftab Pureval.
+In May 2020, Mann announced that he would run for mayor of Cincinnati in the 2021 election.
+In a letter to potential donors, Mann stated that he had no ambitions for higher office beyond city politics and that his "experience and leadership qualities" could help address the effects of the COVID-19 pandemic.
+In May 2021, Mann won 29% of the vote in the nonpartisan mayoral primary, placing second and advancing to the general election.
+Following the primary, Mann stated that general election opponent Aftab Pureval lacked the experience to serve as mayor, referring to Pureval's position of Hamilton County Clerk of Courts as "small".
+By October 21, Mann had raised $388,307, trailing Pureval's $961,810.
+Mann lost the November general election with 34% of the vote to Pureval's 66%.